HandyLatcher/Adder-STA-Synthesis/README.md

 ## Project Overview

-This project compares three widely used digital adder architectures—**Ripple Carry Adder (RCA)**, **Carry Lookahead Adder (CLA)**, and **Kogge-Stone Adder (KSA)**—using an open-source ASIC design flow.
+This project implements and compares Ripple Carry (RCA), Carry Lookahead (CLA), and Kogge-Stone (KSA) adders using an open-source ASIC flow, analyzing their area and timing trade-offs after synthesis and static timing analysis.

 The primary goal of the project is to evaluate the trade-offs between **timing performance** and **silicon area** across these architectures.
 Understanding these trade-offs is essential in digital VLSI design, where selecting the appropriate adder architecture can significantly impact the performance and efficiency of larger arithmetic circuits.

 Each adder was designed in **Verilog HDL**, synthesized using **Yosys** with the **Sky130 HD standard cell library**, and analyzed using **OpenSTA** for static timing analysis.
-The critical path delay and setup timing requirements were used to determine the minimum clock period, which was then verified through OpenSTA timing reports.
+OpenSTA reported a negative setup slack at the limiting clock period; therefore, the next higher clock period was selected as the minimum operating clock period.
 The synthesized netlists were also used to compare the relative area utilization of the three implementations.

 This project demonstrates a complete and reproducible **RTL-to-STA workflow**, providing practical insight into how different adder architectures behave after synthesis and how architectural choices influence timing and area in an ASIC design flow.